 A continuing tale of life in the boonies

-The migrating buffalo herd of presidential candidates that thundered through New Hampshire have now vanished into the distance.
+The migrating buffalo herd of presidential candidates that thundered through New Hampshire has now vanished into the distance.
 Battered placards stick out of snow banks as evidence of the passing furor, and election results remain to be examined like hoofprints or droppings.

 Mr. Lyndon Larouche, after the helpful exposure given to his views in this column, did manage to attract four votes.
 This was more than the combined tally of Van Petten Thorpe, Zucker, Kirk, Denneril, Sagan, Koczak, Marra, Di Donato and Martin-Trigona, and it is expected that at least a few of these lesser luminaries may drop out of the race.
 One can only hanker to meet such dogged grass-roots supporters as Lyndon's, and discuss their hopes and fears for the exploration of Mars in the light of a stronger showing at the polls than was predicted.